Ovarian Cancer Treatment

-Navigating and understanding ovarian cancer treatment options are critical for a cancer patient’s survival.
-All treatment decisions should be made by a patient in consultation with her medical professional.
+Navigating and understanding ovarian cancer treatment options are critical for getting optimal care.
+All treatment decisions should be made by a patient in consultation with their medical professional team.

 The standard treatment for ovarian cancer consists of debulking surgery followed by six rounds of chemotherapy.
 One recent study found that just 37 percent of women receive this standard treatment, despite evidence showing that it is the most effective.